educata/everrest/docs/cart.md

 # Cart

-In the cart module, users can create a cart, add products to it, proceed to checkout, delete items, and clear the cart.
+In the cart module users can create a cart, add products to it, proceed to checkout, delete items, and clear the cart.
 This operates in a simple manner, similar to how it is handled on shopping websites.

 Base URL: